mcdonn/LSA2019-Reproducible-Research/linking_git_and_github.md

 Brad will then get an email message.
 He can also access the invitation via https://github.com/notifications.
 Upon accepting it, he will have full access (aka "push" access) to the repo.
 He then clones the repo to his laptop and goes to work...
 He adds a new file 'japanese.txt', which he pushes to GitHub repo.

 That means the GitHub repo is more up-to-date than my own local repo on my laptop!
 What to do?
 The key is **pull**.
-Now that the remote repo can be ahead of mine, I need to have `pull` as an important first step of my workflow.
+Now that the remote repo can be ahead of my local copy, I need to have `pull` as an important first step of my workflow.

 ```bash
 $ git pull origin master